How to migrate cPanel VPS to VPS servers

 for i in `cat /home/Migration.txt`; do /scripts/restorepkg $i ; done

-14. Once the skeleton backup has been restored you can check and confirm that all users have been restored on the new server via the below command:
+14. After restoring the skeleton backup, check and confirm that all users have been successfully migrated to the new server using the command below:

 cat /etc/trueuserdomains

-15. Once this has been checked and confirmed you can pull all the data from the old server to a new server via the below command:
+15. Once verified, transfer all data from the old server to the new server using the command below:

 for i in `cat /home/Migration.txt`; do rsync -rpvlogDtH -e "ssh -p 19174"